legluondunet/MyLittleLutrisScripts/Beyond Good and Evil/README.md

 - Fix audio sync (dsound.dll + DXVK framerate set to 60 fps).
 - BGE Gog edition does not natively support controller, only Keyboard.
 For a better gaming experience, you will find AntimicroX profiles for x360 and Steam Controller in the "gamepad profiles" folder.
 ### Credits:
+- ps2wide widescreen patch http://ps2wide.net

-- Lutris script maintained by legluondunet https://github.com/legluondunet/MyLittleLutrisScripts.
+- Lutris script maintained by legluondunet https://github.com/legluondunet/MyLittleLutrisScripts

 # Beyond Good and Evil - Ubisoft Connect + WS + audio fix